Naples to Amalfi Coast - By Train, Bus, Ferry, and Taxi

 Sorrento-based driver Marco poses with friends on the road between Amalfi and Naples on the Amalfi Coast.

-If you’ve got a more flexible budget and are looking for even more comfort, you can opt for a private transfer.
+If you’ve got a flexible budget and are looking for a bit of comfort, you can opt for a private transfer or a tour.

 Transfer/tour combo option